 Keep the ratio between intro and content right.
 Short and sweet to make the attendees want more.

-2. Have a moderator or facilitator on board ⚖️
+2. Have a moderator on board ⚖️

 They can help hold the event together- admitting people into the webinar from the waiting room, helping with any technical issues, and ensuring everything runs smoothly, from sound to audience engagement and ensuring it’s a respectful space for all and that the audience get the most out of it, feeling they can speak up and ask questions.